UptickNetwork/uptick-web3-sdk.JS/README.md

 # uptick-web3-sdk

+## Essential Web3 functions rolled into a single package
+Uptick Web3 SDK is a core element of these services.
+It consolidates essential Web3 functions into a single package, enabling developers to efficiently create business-specific applications using Uptick infrastructure.
+This approach allows developers to focus on business logic without needing to manage general-purpose modules or possess deep blockchain expertise.

+## Supports Vue Development Framework with React Native SDK coming soon
+Uptick Web3 SDK is a JavaScript SDK that currently supports the Vue development framework.
+React and React Native developers can refer to the contract files and calling methods within the SDK to assemble the signature manually.
+The React Native version of the SDK will be launched soon.
+SDKs for other programming languages are also in development, so stay tuned.

+## What Can Developers Do with the Uptick Web3 SDK？
-Uptick Web3 SDK is a powerful tool for Vue projects that streamlines the connection of users to your decentralized applications (DApp) and facilitates blockchain interactions.
-This SDK supports both Metamask and WalletConnect logins, making it ideal for applications that require user authentication and blockchain transactions.
+The Uptick Web3 SDK is a powerful tool for Vue projects, simplifying user connections to decentralized applications (DApps) and streamlining blockchain interactions.
+It supports both MetaMask and WalletConnect logins, making it ideal for applications that require user authentication and blockchain transactions.

+This enables traditional businesses to integrate smoothly with Web3, and combines essential blockchain operations all into one package.
+The SDK saves time and resources, and empowers developers to build applications that integrate business logic without unnecessary complexity.

+The SDK offers a range of NFT and RWA operations, including:
+- Deploying smart contracts
+- Minting NFTs/RWAs
+- Transferring assets
-With the SDK, developers can perform a variety of operations on NFTs, including publishing smart contracts, minting NFTs, transferring assets, and implementing multiple sales modes such as fixed-price listings, discounted sales, timed auctions, and lazy mints.
+- Supporting multiple sales modes, such as fixed-price listings, discounted sales, timed auctions, and lazy mints

+These features allow developers to create decentralized wallets, launch NFT/RWA trading markets with a wide range of sales models, build membership systems, and engage with the evolving RWA ecosystem.

+## What's next?
-This is the first step of releasing the comprehensive Uptick services to the dev community.
-The Uptick services via cloud APIs is the next deliverable.
-The whole service layer will be developed and released via iterations.
-It will greatly simplify Web3 business application development for traditional developers.
-Stay tuned for more updates!
+This SDK release marks the first step in making Uptick’s full range of services available to developers.

+Next, we’ll deliver Uptick Services via cloud APIs, rolling out the service layer through iterative releases to simplify Web3 business application development for traditional developers.

 ## Installing the SDK